slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - You should be playful and smart, taking the other to mirror your good mood also.
 - Mirroring by repeating the last few words of the other person.
 It opens up people’s brain.
 It tests the firmness of what they want.
 - Never negotiate with binary questions: prefer '«What can you do?» instead of «Will you do this?»'
-- Saying no: «How am I supposed to do that?». «How» gives people an opportunity to show how smart they are.'
+- Saying no: «How am I supposed to do that?». «How» gives people an opportunity to show how smart they are."
 - Show arbitrage: If they pay X, now they are buying something worth X * Y. That is the ONLY way to sell.
 - «What’s your best out-the-door price? (...)
 Can you do X% below that?
 If you can reach my price, I’ll buy today.»
 - The more you take, the more you can give back in meaningless concessions.